With gratitude and an understanding of DiSC®

 Have you ever been working really hard, feeling frustrated at a task and turned to a hand-written thank you note for support and encouragement?
 Do you keep an email folder with notes of appreciation?
 Do you wish you had these things?

-I’m a very unsentimental person who throws out birthday and holiday cards the day after receiving them, but I have an e-mail folder full of positive comments.
+I’m a very unsentimental person who throws out birthday and holiday cards the day after receiving them, but I have an e-mail folder full of positive comments people have written about me.
 I’ve used it to give me confidence and to help me write my LinkedIn profile.
 I’ve also reflected on some as a challenge to keep up the type of performance that inspired someone to send me a note.

 You see from the image above that I’m selective with praise.
 I assume that people know if they’ve done a good job and they don’t need me to tell them.
 I wish I was better at giving praise and more frequent with it.
 This can be difficult for the CD style.